gvsulib/folioreport/README.md

 ## No checkout report

-This report will scan for items in specific area(s) that are currently listed as "Available" and have no checkout activity since the cut-off date specified.
+This report will scan for items in specific area that are currently listed as "Available" and have no checkout activity since the cut-off date specified.
 This is useful for weeding projects.

 You may not choose multiple locations for this report.
 If you need that, you will need to run multiple reports.